lindaprotocol/documentation-en/docs/developers/issue-workflow.md

 * **`Ask a question`**
   Please describe the problem you are experiencing, the expected outcome, and the actual observed result in detail.
 A clear description helps community members better understand your problem and provide a solution faster.
 * **`Report a bug`**
-  In addition to describing the problem, expected outcome, and actual result, you should also detail the steps to reproduce the **Bug** and include the java-tron log and `stack trace` from when the problem occurred.
+  In addition to describing the problem, expected outcome, and actual result, you should also detail the steps to reproduce the **Bug** and include the java-linda log and `stack trace` from when the problem occurred.
 * **`Request a feature`**
   Please explain why this feature is needed, its specific use case, the suggested implementation plan, and whether you are willing to participate in implementing it.